-It's not exactly breaking news that the world of funding for dance is relatively small and that getting grants for dance organizations or programs can be tough.
-Still, this task is much easier if you know where to look and stay on point with your letters of inquiry and grant applications.
-A number of major foundations fund dance at significant levels, and new funders are coming on the scene as very wealthy fans of dance turn to philanthropy.
-Also, a number of local foundations in top cities give generously to dance in an unpopulated area of giving, so more regional and state grantmakers appear than those that give nationally.
+Given that the world of dance philanthropy remains relatively small, securing grants for dance organizations or programs can be challenging.
+However, various major and modest foundations fund dance at significant levels, and new funders are coming on the scene as wealthy dance enthusiasts turn to philanthropy.
+Also, a number of local foundations in large cities give generously to dance in an unpopulated area of giving, so more regional and state grantmakers appear than those that give nationally.

 The 3M Foundation invests in a variety of local dance companies.

-Its giving focuses on opportunities to support and improve U.S. communities.
-Performing arts, including dance, are supported because of their importance in cultural enrichment.
+Ameriprise supports issues in U.S. communities.
+Supports performing arts, including dance, because of their importance in cultural enrichment.

 This foundation has funded dance companies from underrepresented populations, and supports dance education and advocacy.